Thinking of volunteering?

 Working collectively makes it easier for us all to enjoy and look after the Blackdown Hills AONB.
 It also serves to strengthen and amplify what we can achieve.

-Our volunteer coordinator, Sammy Fraser, is working to identify opportunities and training for volunteers and to generate interest in volunteering in the Blackdown Hills AONB.
-Her aim is to cultivate lasting links between local groups looking for volunteer support and people looking for volunteering opportunities.
+Our volunteer coordinator works to identify opportunities and training for volunteers and to generate interest in volunteering in the Blackdown Hills AONB.
+The aim is to cultivate lasting links between local groups looking for volunteer support and people looking for volunteering opportunities.

-If you’re looking for volunteers to help you with a project based in either of the AONB’s in Somerset, Sammy would love to hear from you – firstname.lastname@example.org or 07977 402 399.
+If you’re looking for volunteers to help you with a project based in either, or both, of the AONB’s, we would love to hear from you – please email firstname.lastname@example.org

 There are community projects across the Blackdown Hills, many of which have benefitted from the involvement of volunteers.